 Whilst Germany is certainly known for its wide selection of incredible German beers, there is a host of other fantastic drinks in Germany that you simply have to give a try when visiting.

-In this guide, we’ve collaborated with a few of our fellow bloggers to bring you 12 of the best drinks from Germany that you can add to your German itinerary.
+If you happen to be wondering what to eat & drink in Germany, then this guide will certainly help you get started!
+We’ve collaborated with a few of our fellow bloggers to bring you 12 of the best drinks from Germany that you can add to your German itinerary.
 Whether you’re after alcoholic or non-alcoholic German drinks, we’ve got you covered.

 So, grab your glass and as they say in Germany, “Prost”!